20095949-mateus-campos/programming-ca2/README.md

 In order to replicate this project, follow the steps below:

 1. Create an AWS account.
-2. Start an EC2 instance:
+2. Launch an EC2 instance:
     - choose Ubuntu as the OS.
     - save the SSH key locally.
     - define the security rules as: